John A. Macdonald Legacy Review

 • History belongs in the text books

-by Ret, almost 3 years ago
+by Ret, over 3 years ago

 This is such an incredibly simple issue.
 The statue causes Indigenous peoples pain and forces them to relive their trauma.
 Some white folks have confused statues as places to learn about history.
 I majored in social studies at the UofR and can tell you that not once did I use a statue as a source for learning.
 We have libraries, schools, and museums for this exact reason.